 Multidisciplinary clinic sessions at the Massachusetts General Hospital Cancer Center comprise clinicians from different disciplines, including surgical oncology, medical oncology, radiation oncology, radiology, pathology, nursing and social services.
 This team evaluates patients, their records and any pathology slides or X-rays to formulate a diagnosis and treatment plan.
 Multidisciplinary team evaluation provides patients with the benefit of receiving input from multiple physicians during a single clinic appointment.
 This results in a comprehensive evaluation and a plan tailored specifically to the patient.
 Additionally, weekly conferences are held among clinicians to discuss complex cases.
 Patients benefit from these discussions as clinicians share their expertise and help identify potential treatment plans.

-The Division of Surgical Oncology is physically located within the Mass General Cancer Center.
+The oncologic surgery portion of the division is physically located within the Mass General Cancer Center.
 This location facilitates on-the-spot, multidisciplinary treatment planning with other Cancer Center oncologists, even when patients are not scheduled for a multidisciplinary clinic visit.